 Wow, talk about vocal!
-Listen to this Balinese kitty:
+Listen to this Balinese kitten:

 5. Where to Adopt a Balinese Cat

 Purebred cats like the Balinese do occasionally end up in shelters and rescues.
-Start with our pet search and select the “cats” tab to find one near you.
+Start with our online pet search to find one of these cats near you.

 If you contact a Balinese breeder, be watchful for signs that the breeder is running a kitten mill.